I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	record outcome "reassembling a rickety but functional container";
 	rule succeeds;

 The archivist is a priest in the Dim Garret.
-It is indifferent.
+He is indifferent.
 The archivist can be active or passive.
 "Crouched in the center of the room, surrounded by filaments of various weights and colours, is an archivist[if lit].
 He glows with magelight[end if]."
 The description is "He is very thin, as though he has been preserved by drying, and wears small round spectacles[if lit].
 He also glows with a flickering white light[end if]."

 Instead of going to the Garret when the player knows magelight and the archivist is unlit for the first time:
 	say "You hesitate - after all, the old lunatic has probably gone out like a snuffed lamp by now, and if you head up there you may be required to re-light him."